 In the last 15 years, the number of Americans receiving opioid prescriptions and the number of deaths involving overdoses have roughly quadrupled, according to the Centers for Disease Control and Prevention.
 More than 41 people a day died from prescription opioid overdoses in 2015.

 Researchers in the Surgical Outcomes Program looked at prescribing practices from January 2013 to December 2015 for 25 common surgeries at Mayo Clinic campuses in Arizona, Florida and Minnesota.
 In particular, the researchers examined patients who weren't taking opioids in the 90 days before surgery.
-Within that group of 5,756 patients, they found that 4 of 5 patients received more opioids than recommended by Minnesota state guidelines (now in development).
+Within that group of 5,756 patients, they found that 4 in 5 patients received more opioids than initially recommended by Minnesota state guidelines.

 Based on these data, the Mayo Clinic Department of Orthopedic Surgery has transformed its prescribing practices for patients who weren't taking opioids in the 90 days before surgery.
 The department is developing recommended levels based on surgical procedure and patient need.
-Many other departments are following suit with their own guidelines.
+Many other departments have followed suit with their own guidelines.

 Returned to the operating room — Complex patient or complications?

 Researchers used a real-time electronic tool to identify all ROR cases at Mayo Clinic's campus in Rochester, Minnesota, between May 2014 and January 2015.
-Analysis of the 43,607 operations during this period showed 13 percent ROR within 45 days of initial operation.
-Of these, the majority were planned returns (7 percent) and unrelated returns (4 percent).
-Planned returns due to complications were 0.8 percent and unplanned operations were 2 percent.
+Analysis of the 43,607 operations during this period showed 13% ROR within 45 days of initial operation.
+Of these, the majority were planned returns (7%) and unrelated returns (4%).
+Planned returns due to complications were 0.8% and unplanned operations were 2%.

 Although post-surgical complications can be linked to quality of care, the researchers believe that a simple ROR rate is not a valid surgical quality indicator for large medical centers, which see the most complex surgical and trauma patients.
 They recommend use of electronic tools designed specifically to identify ROR and the related reason in order to provide validated real-time ROR data for public reporting and to drive quality improvement efforts.

-A simple blood test could lead to longer life for pancreatic cancer patients
+A simple blood test could lead to longer life for patients with pancreatic cancer